 For example, in late October, 3D Systems and Antleron announced a collaboration to help accelerate breakthroughs in the biomedical industry.
 Antleron currently develops regenerative products and personalized patient care products.
 Together, the two companies will create bioprinting solutions, even experimenting with working human body parts—not just components for artificial joints or limbs, but actual working organs.

-“We keep developing new things with the technology, with new materials, and helping companies solve new challenges,” Hessinger says.
+“We keep developing new things with the technology, with new materials, and helping companies solve new challenges,” Hessinger said.
 “The market is continuing to grow.”